mohitpoonia21/Document_scanner_using_ocr/README.md

 Result: 13 tests passed

+Output

+The application can generate:

+document_scan.png
+document.txt
+document.json
+document.pdf
 Note

 The complete OCR stage requires EasyOCR and its model files.
-During development, OCR wrapper functionality was tested using mocks because the required model/package download was unavailable in the testing environment
+During development, the OCR wrapper was tested using mocks because the required package/model download was unavailable in the testing environment.
-Author

-Mohit Poonia
-Registration No.: 24BAI10966